 Due to their immigration status, undocumented students are at constant risk of detention or deportation.
 There are policies and procedures that colleges and universities can enact to protect their undocumented community.
+We recommend referencing the National Immigration Law Center's Model Campus Safe Zones Resolution Language for additional detailed guidance and codes of conduct for institutions and campus police.

-- Know staff, faculty, and students' rights and responsibilities when it comes to ICE raids or USCIS site visits on campus. - All individuals, regardless of citizenship status, have rights when they come into contact with law enforcement, including immigration agents.
+1. Know staff, faculty, and students' rights and responsibilities when it comes to ICE raids or USCIS site visits on campus.

+- All individuals, regardless of citizenship status, have rights when they come into contact with law enforcement, including immigration agents.
 It is important for college and university staff who might greet or encounter immigration agents to know that they are not necessarily required to do whatever immigration officers request.
 In particular, unannounced visits by law enforcement, regardless of the reason, are stressful.
 Employees may feel pressure to do whatever law enforcement officers ask of them, even if there is no legal obligation for them to do so.
 In fact, many faculty and staff might not even have the authority to consent to immigration enforcement's demands.
 In most cases, campus staff should contact the appropriate campus point of contact who is authorized to represent the institution to law enforcement.
-It's critical that faculty and staff are briefed on this process ahead of time to avoid any missteps that could threaten the safety of undocumented students, faculty, or staff. - Learn more about where this guidance comes from in the Presidents' Alliance on Higher Education and Immigration's FAQs on Immigration Enforcement on campuses. - 2.
-Develop and enforce a clear policy that campus police should not act as immigration agents or ask individuals on campus about their immigration status. - When campus police or security act as immigration agents, detaining or questioning individuals for suspected immigration violations and sharing information with federal immigration authorities, they put the entire campus community at risk.
+It's critical that faculty and staff are briefed on this process ahead of time to avoid any missteps that could threaten the safety of undocumented students, faculty, or staff. - Learn more about where this guidance comes from in the Presidents' Alliance on Higher Education and Immigration's FAQs on Immigration Enforcement on campuses.

+2. Develop and enforce a clear policy that campus police should not act as immigration agents or ask individuals on campus about their immigration status.

+- When campus police or security act as immigration agents, detaining or questioning individuals for suspected immigration violations and sharing information with federal immigration authorities, they put the entire campus community at risk.
 Immigration enforcement actions carried about by campus police could lead to the deportation of students or other individuals, as happened in the case of Raul Zamora at the University of Texas.
-In addition, if undocumented students don't feel safe on campus, their academic performance will suffer and many students may seek to continue their education elsewhere or drop out of school completely. - Make sure undocumented students know their rights and are aware that campus police or campus security will not in any way act as immigration agents.
+In addition, if undocumented students don't feel safe on campus, their academic performance will suffer and many students may seek to continue their education elsewhere or drop out of school completely. - Make sure undocumented students know their rights and are aware that campus police or campus security will not in any way act as immigration agents. - Read the National Immigration Law Center's Model Campus Safe Zones Resolution Language for additional guidance.